jonathanzxu/juice/README.md

 # scriptos
-no longer a bash script. use thejuice.py instead search for https://github.com/virtadpt/ubuntu-hardening for more configs
+no longer a bash script. use thejuice.py instead\n search for https://github.com/virtadpt/ubuntu-hardening for more configs